Time & Place

 Professional photographers will be at commencement taking photos before, during and after the ceremony.
 They will take photos of graduates as they leave the stage.
 Individual photos may be ordered from Image Group Photography.
 Choose the link to the KCC Photo Gallery.

-If you are from out of town, review the directions to KCC riverfront campus.
+If you are from out of town, review the directions to KCC Riverfront Campus, 100 College Drive, Kankakee.
 Park in any designated open parking lot.
 Disabled parking is available in the first row.